If You’re Traveling to Latin America, Here’s What You Need to Know if You Vape01 September, 2020

 Can You Vape on an Airplane When Flying to Latin America?

 All major airlines forbid smoking on airplanes and treat vaping as the same thing as smoking.
 Don’t ever attempt to vape on an airplane.
 Don’t try stealth vaping in the bathroom.
 You will get caught, and you will be in very big trouble.
 Bring a nicotine replacement product like nicotine gum to keep your cravings under control during the flight.
+If you felt the urge to vape on the airline you will face many problems, instead of completely leaving the habit of vaping, you can take residential programs for teenagers for controlling the habit which makes you be in trouble.

 Can You Vape in Latin American Airports?